dimanikulin/dimanikulin/incubator/WhatILearnedAsSoftwareDeveloper.md

 Keeping the internal metadata in this approach did not give good flexibility and maintainability.
 So adding one column in **folderDescription.json** or **description.csv** could cause whole photo album file system structure to update.

-So it was decided to move all **folderDescription.json** and **description.csv** to SQLlite database.
+And it was decided to move all **folderDescription.json** and **description.csv** to **SQLlite** database.
 The scheme has been created to keep the same information as **folderDescription.json** and **description.csv** did keep.
 The **FVA software** created **SQL** updates to **DB** during import new files to photo album and all those **SQL** updates were kept to create **SQL** at any time.

-Again keeping the internal metadata in this approach did not give good flexibility and maintainability.
+But again keeping the internal metadata in this approach did not give good flexibility and maintainability.
 So merging one folder in photo album to another caused significant change of **SQL** updates.

-So it was decided to move all information in one **CSV** file.
+Finally it was decided to move all information in one **CSV** file.
-That internal metadata file does not keep information in which folder a file is kept.
+That **internal metadata** file does not keep information in which folder a file is kept.
 So merging one folder in photo album to another does not cause an issue.
 Still the duplication of information takes place because for all files in one folder common information is just copied.

-"*What did you learn?*" you might ask,
+"*And what did you learn?*" you might ask,
-"*Before implementation you need to think how you will maintain the product changes!*"
+"*Before implementation you need to think how easly you will maintain the product changes!*"

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |